ethan-fraser/cosc349-assignment1/README.md

 3. xxx - This hosts the email server which sends email notifications to users on the due date of the bill payments.

 The tech stack varies for both webserver and dbserver:
 1. webserver - It is a React.js project being served using Express.js.
 It uses Tailwind CSS for styling.
-For more information on the webserver, see [here](./webserver/index.md)
+For more information, see [here](./webserver/index.md).
 2. dbserver - It runs the MySQL database and the Express.js API that the webserver uses to interface with it.
-For more information on the dbserver, see [here](./dbserver/index.md).
+For more information, see [here](./dbserver/index.md).\
 They both use Node.js

 - [ ] Design of application\